 Buddy’s jury trials and other cases have ranged from a single plaintiff to several thousand plaintiffs.
 Whether defending against the claims of thousands or an administrative order of a regulatory agency, Buddy believes it is important to communicate his client’s story.
 As a result, he often works closely with experts in the fields of toxicology, epidemiology, hydrology, remediation, engineering, and medicine to ensure that complex issues are presented clearly and understandably to judges and juries and to identify weaknesses or gaps in the opposing party’s case.

 In addition to his law practice, Buddy enjoys spending time with his wife and three children and playing the guitar.
-Buddy serves as a member of the board of directors of Outback America and the board of elders of Church of the Highlands.

 - B.A., Vanderbilt University, 1985 magna cum laude

 - J.D., University of Virginia School of Law, 1988

 - California, 1988

 Lightfoot, Franklin & White, LLC